jalitriver/gitlab-cmds/README.md

 1. glcmds projects approval-rules update

-    1. Gitlab CE does not ahave approval rules.
+    1. Gitlab CE does not have approval rules.

 ## Getting Started